 The common narrative surrounding thrifting as being the most sustainable avenue for shoppers has logic behind it.
 Not only does the redistribution of used garments extend the wearable life of these items, it also helps keep them out of landfills and discourages the production of brand new goods by lowering the need of consumers to buy new products.
-Secondhand shopping also has a social component in the sense that it provides income for low to middle-income Filipino households via informal enterprising, for the most part.
 Furthermore, thrifting makes clothing affordable for those who don’t have the budget for new items but are still in need of necessities.
 Though, compounded with thrift shops’ diverse collections and niche shopping experience, secondhand shopping has, as of late, begun to appeal to multiple socioeconomic demographics, including those with higher spending power.

 The single most important driver that fuels the ukay-ukay trade [secondhand clothing trade] is the fast turnover rate of fashion in the world’s capitals, which unleashes a huge amount of castoffs for the secondary market.